MilesHenle/suffield-middle-school-schedule/README.md

     5. `limit` specifies the number of times any one user may send a command to the program in a given interval of time.
 After reaching the limit, the user will be warned and given links to the website for the complete schedule.
 All future requests will not be responded to until the interval has passed.
 This is to protect against large Twilio bills from potential message bots.

     6. `limitInterval` is the length of time before resetting the command count of each user.
 It is counted in milliseconds: 60000 for 1 minute.
 Do not use any kind of arithmetic signs.
 It is read as a string, so `10 * 60000` will result in an error.
 Consider a reasonable limit with a long interval.
 If someone sends 10 commands, they probably will not have more questions for most of that day.
 If the user actually wanted the entire week's schedule, it would be easier for them to go to the website anyway.
 15 commands in 6 hours is what I would recommend, but you decide.
 The program also adjusts the timing to align the interval with the clock.
 15 min interval results in 1:00 -> 1:15 -> 1:30.
+The program currently prints the time to the console every interval, but this can be changed easily.

     7. `limitMessage` is the human representation of `limitInterval`, which will be given to the user upon reaching `limit`.
 600000 milliseconds = 10 minutes.